The OpenDev team runs a number of IRC bots that are active on OpenDev and OpenStack related channels.

 point, but don’t disconnect yet.
 Moments later, the

-shared mailbox should contain a new message from Freenode support
+shared mailbox should contain a new message from OFTC support

 urging you to run the following additional command: